-Our Toronto home inspection team wants to help you make an informed decision about your home purchase or sale.
+Our award-winning Toronto home inspection team wants to help you make an informed decision about your home purchase or sale.
 That is why all of our home inspectors are certified through the National Institute of Building Inspectors (NIBI) and undergo professional communications training.
 Our inspector training is even tested and recertified annually.
 Not only do we promise a thorough home inspection from a trained professional, but we deliver a quality inspection report that accurately documents our findings in clear, easy-to-understand terms.
 We want to give you the confidence you deserve as a valued customer.

 Our office is conveniently located in Toronto’s West End, but we inspect homes and condos in the East End, North Toronto, and everywhere in-between and beyond.
 Because the majority of our work takes place downtown, we regularly inspect old homes, and century homes, so we have firsthand knowledge and experience with the particular defects found in Toronto’s older housing stock, like knob-and-tube wiring.
 Of course, we also inspect new construction and mid-century homes as well.

 But beyond our training and experience, we have a passion for helping our clients.
 As home and condo owners ourselves, we want to give you the unbiased knowledge you need to make the right move.
 It is this dedication to customer service that has earned us the Consumer Choice Award and made us one of the most trusted and best reviewed home inspection firms in the Greater Toronto Area.
 We look forward to serving you!

 Michael Schmidt is the local franchise owner and lead inspector for HouseMaster’s Downtown Toronto office.
 Michael entered the business from a real estate investment and communications background.
 He is a NIBI Certified Inspector and a Member of the Ontario Association of Home Inspectors (OAHI).
 Michael is an IAC2 Certified Mold Inspector, a Level I Certified (Infrared) Thermographer, and he is trained in Asbestos Types I & II Work Operations.
 He enjoys meeting new people everyday, helping them learn about their homes and exploring the city with his family and friends.